ASCII-Mentorships/CP-Toolchain/README.md

 Here's 3 broad areas we could work on to improve the plugin

-1) Improving the library: Adding features, like a simple GUI, or detailed logs for better debugging or just refactoring the code
+1) Improving the library: Adding features, like adding capabilites to make a simple GUI, or detailed logs for better debugging or just refactoring the code
 2) Improving the plugin: We faced a lot of issues with docker and git.
 We could redesign the toolchain to be easier to use, maybe replace docker with a simpler alternative.
 This option is pretty open ended and any input is welcome
 3) Analysis on the date: Around 90 students signed the consent form to let us use their data.
 We could anonymize the data and publish a paper like this one: [Research Paper](https://arxiv.org/abs/2012.05085)